SirYancy/computer-apps-primer/ch2-word-processing/tutorial_creating_editing_saving.md

 ## TUTORIAL

 <ol>
-    <li>Open Microsoft Word by clicking the **Start Menu** button and either navigating to Word or typing "word" into the search bar.</li>
+    <li>Open Microsoft Word by clicking the <strong>Start Menu</strong> button and either navigating to Word or typing "word" into the search bar.</li>
     <li>
         Word will open into the <strong>backstage view</strong>.
         <figure>